eleanor-k/ledgible/README.md

   -o, --output <FILE>  Write formatted journal to file -i, --inplace        Overwrite input file
-  -e, --env            Read journal from $LEDGER_FILE -h, --help           Print help
+  -e, --env            Read journal from $LEDGER_FILE -c, --check          Check whether journal is formatted properly -h, --help           Print help
   -V, --version        Print version
 ```

 ## Contributing

-All contributions shall be licensed under GPLv3 or later.
-The `./commit.sh`
+All contributions shall be licensed under GPLv3 or later unless an existing file
+is explicitly licensed otherwise or with the permission of the project
-script in the repository should be run in order to ensure the commit meets
+maintainer.
+The `./commit.sh` script in the repository should be run in order to
-expectations.
+ensure the commit meets expectations.

 ### `./commit.sh` Requirements